 When we talk about hip dysplasia, what we are actually referring to is an abnormality in the hip joint.
 The term dysplasia means 'abnormality of development'.

 The hip joint is known as a ball and socket joint.
 In healthy animals, the head of the leg bone (femur) is shaped like a ball and slots into a circular depression in the hip bone.
 This is often described as a cup-like depression.
 Ligaments hold the head of the femur securely in the socket of the hip, allowing it to move smoothly and in multiple directions.

 In a dog with hip dysplasia, the cup-like socket deteriorates and becomes shallow and smooth.
 The hip is no longer stable and the ball at the head of the femur becomes worn and flattened.
 This results in pain, progressing to arthritis in later life.

-Severity of hip dysplasia varies significantly from dog to dog.
-Some individuals may shown no signs of the condition until they are older and have arthritis in the joint.
+The severity of hip dysplasia varies significantly from dog to dog.
+Some individuals may show no signs of the condition until they are older and have arthritis in the joint.
 Others show signs before they are mature, with an abnormal gait, lameness, stiffness, or a reluctance to engage in activity.

 What Causes Hip Dysplasia?

 Hip dysplasia is a complicated genetic condition.
 This means it is passed down through a dog's family line.
 However, dogs are not born with bad hips.
 The actual cause of HD is a genetic tendency for the ligaments and soft tissue that should support the hip joint to be too loose.
 They allow the joint to be unstable and the hip to move too freely as the puppy is growing.

 This abnormal movement damages the growing hip joint, resulting in the socket becoming shallow and the ball of the femur becoming flattened.
 The severity of the damage is dependent on a number of factors, including the genetics of the puppy and their environment growing up.
 Obese puppies that are genetically predisposed to HD are more likely to have severe problems, for instance.